ncatlab/nlab-content/pages/1464.md

 In general, [[limit]]s and [[colimit]]s do not commute.

-It is therefore of interest to list the special conditons under which certain limits do commute with certain colimits.
+It is therefore of interest to list the special conditions under which certain limits do commute with certain colimits.

 This page lists some of these.